vixyad/urlchecker/README.md

 Shell script to check List of URLs using CURL and test for response Can be used to check long list of URLs continuously every few minutes and send email notification in case of any URL failures.

+### How it works
+* Goes through all the URLs in the script one by one
+* Curls each of the URLs
+* Checks the reponse for the text
+* Sends email with the list of URLs that fail to match the reponse text

 ### Features
 * Can curl the URLs and check different Reponses for different URLs
 * Can test common multiple set of reponses for each URL